Learning Fitness Functions for Machine Programming: Experimental Results

-Figure~\ref{fig:compare}(d) - (f) show comparative results using our proposed metric: {\em search space} used.
+Figure~\ref{fig:compare}(a) - (c) show comparative results using the proposed metric: {\em search space} used.
 For each test program, we count the number of candidate programs searched before the experiment has concluded by either finding a correct program or exceeding the threshold.
-The number of candidate programs searched is expressed as a percentage of the maximum search space threshold, i.e., 3,000,000.
-For all approaches, up to 30\% of the programs can be synthesized by searching less than 2\% of the maximum search space.
+The number of candidate programs searched is expressed as a percentage of the maximum search space threshold, i.e., 3,000,000 and shown in y-axis.
+We sort the time taken to synthesize the programs.
+A position \emph{N} on the X-axis corresponds to the program synthesized in the \emph{Nth} longest percentile time of all the programs.
+Lines terminate at the point at which the approach fails to synthesize the corresponding program.
+For all approaches, except for $f^{Edit}$-based \scheme\ and PushGP, up to 30\% of the programs can be synthesized by searching less than 2\% of the maximum search space.
 Search space use increases when an approach tries to synthesize more programs.
-In general, DeepCoder and PCCoder search more candidate programs than $f^{\mathit{CF}}$ or $f^{\mathit{LCS}}$ based \scheme.
-For example, for synthesizing programs of length 5, DeepCoder and PCCoder use 37\% and 33\% search space to synthesize 40\% and 50\% programs, respectively.
-In comparison, \scheme\ can synthesize upwards of 90\% programs by using only 30\% search space.
+In general, DeepCoder, PCCoder, and RobustFill search more candidate programs than $f^{\mathit{CF}}$, $f^{\mathit{LCS}}$ or $f^{\mathit{FP}}$-based \scheme.
+For example, for synthesizing programs of length 5, DeepCoder, PCCoder and RobustFill use 37\%, 33\%, and 47\% search space to synthesize 40\%, 50\%, and 60\% programs, respectively.
+In comparison, \scheme\ can synthesize upwards of 90\% programs by using less than 60\% search space. \scheme\ synthesizes programs at percentages ranging from 65\% (in case of $\mathit{\scheme_{FP}}$ for 10 length programs) to as high as 97\% (in case of $\mathit{\scheme_{LCS}}$ for 5 length programs).
 In other words, \scheme\ is more efficient in generating and searching likely target programs.
-Even for length 10 programs, \scheme\ can generate 70\% of the programs using only 24\% of the maximum search space.
-In contrast, DeepCoder and PCCoder cannot synthesize more than 50\% and 60\% of the programs even if they use the maximum search space.
-Constant and edit distance based approach always uses more search space than $f^{\mathit{CF}}$ or $f^{\mathit{LCS}}$.
-In summary, \scheme’s synthesis technique is more efficient than both DeepCoder and PCCoder in how it generates and searches candidate programs to find a solution.
+Even for length 10 programs, \scheme\ can generate 65\% of the programs using less than 45\% of the maximum search space.
+In contrast, DeepCoder, PCCoder, and RobustFill cannot synthesize more than 60\% of the programs even if they use the maximum search space.
+PushGP and edit distance-based approaches always use more search space than $f^{\mathit{CF}}$ or $f^{\mathit{LCS}}$.